Vrolijk/OSDD/workshop/readme.md

 <img src="/img/traffic_example-2.png" width="400"> <br>

 ### Advice: make the ARP entry permanent on PING
 Run the following commands to create a startup script.
-This way you will not forget to add the ARP entry after a reboot. <br>
+This way you will not forget to add the ARP entry after a reboot.
+We also set the MTU to 9000.<br>
 You need to install net-tools to add the application Arp.
 ```
 sudo gedit /etc/network/if-up.d/add-my-static-arp